-Food rich in vitamin E: Plants are good reservoirs of this vitamin, primarily the germ of cereals, such as wheat.
+The food high in vitamin E: Plants are good reservoirs of this vitamin, primarily the germ of cereals, such as wheat.
 Other rich sources of vitamin E include walnuts, peanuts, almonds, chestnuts, soybeans, the young green leaves, lettuce, clover, peas and cottonseed, banana, apples, and more.
-Vitamin E is most resistant to heat, oxygen and oxidation and ultraviolet rays.
+Vitamin E is most resistant to heat, oxygen and oxidation, and ultraviolet rays.

 Toxicity is unknown even in larger doses.

 Vitamin E deficiency: Many serious conditions may develop due to malabsorption or an insufficient intake such as muscle weakness, visual field limitations (even complete blindness), and heart disease and brain changes.

 - Mineral oils interfere with the absorption of vitamin E;